Night Shift (2020 film): Release

 Night Shift was selected to be screened in the Berlinale Special section at the 70th Berlin International Film Festival.
 It had its world premiere in Berlin on 23 February 2020.

 The film was originally scheduled to be released theatrically on 1 April 2020, but was postponed due to the French government's decision to close cinemas in response to the COVID-19 pandemic.
 The release was initially rescheduled to 6 May 2020, but was postponed to 3 June 2020.
 The film was finally released on 2 September 2020, by StudioCanal in France and Athena Films in Belgium.

 Reception

 Critical response

 Night Shift received an average rating of 3.3 out of 5 stars on the French website AlloCiné, based on 31 reviews.
 On Rotten Tomatoes, the film holds an approval rating of 67% based on 6 reviews, with an average rating of 6.7/10.

 Jordan Mintzer of The Hollywood Reporter wrote, "The cast is convincing enough, and the changing viewpoints intriguing enough, to allow you to forget some of the broader aspects of the writing and delve into the character dynamics".

-Jonathan Romney of Screen International wrote, "Night Shift – despite despite its clever, multi-angled opening gambit – proves a solemn, emotionally overwrought, narratively implausible affair".
+Jonathan Romney of Screen International wrote, "Night Shift – despite its clever, multi-angled opening gambit – proves a solemn, emotionally overwrought, narratively implausible affair".